Config¶

 rules has been trimmed based on the givenlabels

-.import trueq as tq # create an basic config using cz gates as the entangler config = tq.Config.basic(entangler=tq.Gate.cz) # make a new config acting only on qubits 2, 3 restricted to gates z, cz config.subset(labels=[2, 3], names=["z", "cz"])
+.import trueq as tq # create a basic config using cz gates as the entangler config = tq.Config.basic(entangler=tq.Gate.cz) # make a new config acting only on qubits 2, 3 restricted to gates z, cz config.subset(labels=[2, 3], names=["z", "cz"])

 Mode: ZXZXZ Dimension: 2 Gates: - z(phi): Hamiltonian: - [Z, phi] - cz: Matrix: - [1.0, 0.0, 0.0, 0.0] - [0.0, 1.0, 0.0, 0.0] - [0.0, 0.0, 1.0, 0.0] - [0.0, 0.0, 0.0, -1.0]